-- (a) "its electoral district" means the electoral district in respect of which the EDA is certified under the Canada Elections Act; - (b) "its members" or "members of the EDA" means the members of the Party who live in its electoral district; - (c) "its PTA" means the PTA of the province or territory in which its electoral district is located;
+- (a) "its electoral district" means the electoral district in respect of which the EDA is certified under the Canada Elections Act: - (b) "its members" or "members of the EDA" means the members of the Party who live in its electoral district; - (c) "its supporters" or "supporters of the EDA" means the supporters of the Party who live in its electoral district; - (d) "its PTA" means the PTA of the province or territory in which its electoral district is located:

-and, in relation to a member of the Party, "their EDA" means the EDA certified under the Canada Elections Act for the electoral district in which the member lives or is deemed to live under Subsection 77(10).
+and, in relation to a member or a supporter of the Party, "their EDA" means the EDA certified under the Canada Elections Act for the electoral district in which the member or supporter lives or is deemed to live under Subsection 85(10).

-- "EDA President" has the meaning assigned in Paragraph 12(2)(c). - "EDA Policy Chair" has the meaning assigned in Paragraph 12(2)(c). - "Executive Officers" has the meaning assigned in Paragraph 22(1)(a). - "Federal Liberal Agency of Canada" has the meaning assigned in Subsection 43(1). - "Leadership Endorsement Ballot" has the meaning assigned in Subsection 64(1). - "Leadership Expenses Rules" has the meaning assigned in Subsection 54(4). - "Leadership Vote" has the meaning assigned in Section 53. - "National Director" has the meaning assigned in Subparagraph 23(1)(d)(iii). - "National Office" means, as the context requires, either: - (a) the staff employed by the Party at its administrative headquarters; - (b) the place designated by the National Board of Directors as the location of the National Office. - "Party Bylaws" means bylaws made by the National Board of Directors in accordance with the procedures set out in Section 26. - "PTA" or "Provincial and Territorial Association" means one or more of the provincial or territorial associations that compose the federation of the Liberal Party of Canada under this Constitution and, in relation to a PTA, "its province or territory" means the province or territory represented by the PTA, and, in relation to a member of the Party, "their PTA" means the PTA in the province or territory in which the member lives. - "PTA President" has the meaning assigned in Paragraph 14(3)(g). - "PTA Policy Chair" has the meaning assigned in Paragraph 14(3)(g). - "Special Resolution" means a resolution passed by two-thirds of the votes cast.
+"EDA President" has the meaning assigned in Paragraph 19(2)(c).

+"EDA Policy Chair" has the meaning assigned in Paragraph 19(2)(c).

+"Executive Officers" has the meaning assigned in Paragraph 30(1)(a).

+"Federal Liberal Agency of Canada" has the meaning assigned in Subsection 50(1).

+"Leadership Endorsement Ballot" has the meaning assigned in Subsection 71(1).

+"Leadership Expenses Rules" has the meaning assigned in Subsection 61(4).

+"Leadership Vote" has the meaning assigned in Section 60.

+"National Director" has the meaning assigned in Subparagraph 31(1)(d)(iii).

+"National Office" means, as the context requires, either:

+- (a) the staff employed by the Party at its administrative headquarters; - (b) the place designated by the National Board of Directors as the location of the National Office.

+"Party Bylaws" means bylaws made by the National Board of Directors in accordance with the procedures set out in Section 34.

+"PTA" or "Provincial and Territorial Association" means one or more of the provincial or territorial associations that compose the federation of the Liberal Party of Canada under this Constitution and, in relation to a PTA, "its province or territory" means the province or territory represented by the PTA, and, in relation to a member or a supporter of the Party, "their PTA" means the PTA in the province or territory in which the member or supporter lives.

+"PTA President" has the meaning assigned in Paragraph 22(3)(g).

+"PTA Policy Chair" has the meaning assigned in Paragraph 22(3)(g).

+"Special Resolution" means a resolution passed by two-thirds of the votes cast.

-80 Transition from prior constitution
+88 Transition from prior constitution

-- (1) Subject to the provisions of Schedule A, every previously adopted constitution and bylaw of the Party is repealed.
-Schedule A governs the continuation and status of all Party matters that were in effect immediately before this Constitution took effect. - (2) For the purposes of this Constitution, the following persons are recognized as the past Leaders of the Party: Rt.
+(1) Subject to the provisions of Schedule A, every previously adopted constitution and bylaw of the Party is repealed.
+Schedule A governs the continuation and status of all Party matters that were in effect immediately before this Constitution took effect.

+(2) For the purposes of this Constitution, the following persons are recognized as the past Leaders of the Party: Rt.
 Hon.
 John Turner, P.C., C.C.; Rt.
 Hon.
 Jean Chrétien, P.C.; and Rt.
 Hon.
 Paul Martin, P.C.

-81 Commencement of this Constitution
+89 Commencement of this Constitution

-This Constitution takes effect when the 2006 biennial convention is closed or adjourned.40
+This Constitution takes effect when the 2006 biennial convention is closed or adjourned.
+46